Briiqn/PolarAlerts/README.md

 ## Setup

-1. Put `PolarBungee.jar` in the plugins folder on:
+1. Put `PolarAlerts.jar` in the plugins folder on:
    - Spigot/Paper Servers running Polar (to send alerts)
    - Spigot/Paper Servers where staff should see alerts
 2. Restart your servers